 With a durable power of attorney, you can appoint a specific person to be in charge of your financial affairs if you ever become incapacitated.
 Typically, this agreement lasts until you’re recovered and can regain control — or until your death, at which point your other estate planning documents such as your will and trust take over.

 Just as a durable power of attorney allows someone to make financial decisions on your behalf, a health care power attorney allows someone to make medical decisions on your behalf.
 Again, this arrangement usually lasts until you recover or until you pass away and other legal documents kick in.

 How to Keep Your Important Estate Plans Safe and Sound

 In this digital age, you don’t just need a will, a trust, and documented powers of attorney — you also need a digital vault where you can securely store, access, and even share this estate planning information with family members and beneficiaries.

 And there’s only one place where you can do all of this and more: Kubera.

 Kubera is an easy-to-use wealth management tool that enables you to monitor and optimize your entire asset portfolio — from traditional investments to modern cryptocurrencies to estate planning documents that ensure your wealth continues to work for your loved ones even after you’re gone.

 Kubera does this by offering a “Safe Deposit Box” feature where you can securely store your most important estate planning documents and appoint a beneficiary who will get access to these documents as well as your entire portfolio of assets if you become inactive on your account.

 Having an estate plan is vitally important.
 And making sure it lands in the right hands when the time comes is just as important.

-Try Kubera today for free today and set up your estate and your loved ones for success.
+Try Kubera today and set up your estate and your loved ones for success.